A quintessentially English experience

 - Places of Historical Interest

-Prices are per person, per night, including breakfast
+Prices are per room per night based on two sharing, including breakfast

 Single Supplement - £30